Haivision/srt-rfc/draft-sharabayko-srt.md

 different from UDT Rendezvous handshake {{GHG04b}}, although it is still based on the same message request types.

-Both parties start with WAVEAHAND and use the Version value of 5.
-Legacy Version 4 clients do not look at the Version value, whereas Version 5 clients can detect version 5.
-The parties only continue with the Version 5 Rendezvous process when Version is set to 5 for both.
-Otherwise the process continues exclusively according to Version 4 rules {{GHG04b}}.

-With SRT Handshake Version 5 Rendezvous, both parties create a cookie for a process called the "cookie contest".
-This is necessary for the assignment of Initiator and Responder roles.
-Each party generates a cookie value (a 32-bit number) based on the host, port, and current time with 1 minute accuracy.
-This value is scrambled using an MD5 sum calculation.
-The cookie values are then compared with one another.

-Since it is impossible to have two sockets on the same machine bound to the same NIC and port and operating independently, it is virtually impossible that the parties will generate identical cookies.
-However, this situation may occur if an application tries to "connect to itself" - that is, either connects to a local IP address, when the socket is bound to INADDR_ANY, or to the same IP address to which the socket was bound.
-If the cookies are identical (for any reason), the connection will not be made until new, unique cookies are generated (after a delay of up to one minute).
-In the case of an application "connecting to itself", the cookies will always be identical, and so the connection will never be established.
+The states of a party are Waving ("Wave A Hand"), Conclusion and Agreement.
+The Waving stage is intended to exchange cookie values, perform the cookie contest and deduce the role of each party: initiator or responder.

+#### Cookie Contest {#cookie-contest}

+The cookie contest is intended to determine the connection role of a peer.
-When one party's cookie value is greater than its peer's, it wins the cookie contest and becomes Initiator (the other party becomes the Responder).
+When one party's cookie value is greater (with certain conditions, see below) than its peer's, it wins the cookie contest and becomes Initiator (the other party becomes the Responder).

 The intent is to let the side with the greater cookie value become the Initiator (the other party becomes the Responder).
 However, with a special handling